-Food allergy cookbooks are invaluable when you’re eating with food allergies.
-One of my favorite pastimes is using “allergy free” substitutes to alter favorite recipes from my old cookbook.
-With that said, sometimes it’s nice to pick up a book of tried and true recipes and cook without experimentation.
+Food allergy cookbooks are invaluable when you're eating with food allergies.
+One of my favourite pastimes is using "allergy free" substitutes to alter favorite recipes from my old cookbook.
+With that said, sometimes it's nice to pick up a book of tried and true recipes and cook without experimentation.

 These allergy free cookbooks will help you do that!

 Below is a collection of cookbooks that were written with food restrictions in mind.
 Many of them I have read and used extensively.
 Others are on my list of cookbooks to check out soon!